fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

   [kaczynski:etal:98a](@cite).
 It returns a new Lefschetz complex which no longer contains the cells contained in the reduction pairs.
+- [`lefschetz_reduction_maps`](@ref) is an extension of the previous function [`lefschetz_reduction`](@ref).
+While it performs the same basic Lefschetz complex reduction, it does compute useful additional information.
+Besides the reduced Lefschetz complex, it also returns the chain equivalences between the original and the reduced complex, as well as the chain homotopy relating one of their compositions to the identity.
+The return values of this function are as follows:
+  * `lcred`: The first return variable contains the reduced Lefschetz complex, just as in the previous function.
+  * `pp`: This is a sparse matrix representation of the chain equivalence between the original complex and the reduced one.
+  * `jj`: This sparse matrix gives the chain equivalence between the reduced complex and the original one.
+  * `hh`: The third sparse matrix represents the chain homotopy which shows that the composition `jj * pp` is chain homotopic to the identity.
+  Note that these maps are constructed in such a way that the product `pp * jj` always is the identity.

 It was shown in [edelsbrunner:mrozek:23a](@cite) that suitable reduction pairs for [`lefschetz_reduction`](@ref) can be found